 To complete the MA, students must complete any four units from the programme, and then a dissertation in their final year.
 You can find more information about the different pathways and units under 'Course options'.

 All units (except those delivered online) are taught in five-day (Mon–Fri) intensive teaching blocks, enabling students from across the British Isles, Europe and beyond to participate while remaining in employment.
-A list of upcoming units and dates is available on request from email@example.com.
+You can request the upcoming unit dates here.

 Find out more about this course at one of our upcoming events: